-- Visualize Work By creating a visual model of your work and workflow, you can observe the flow of work moving through your Kanban system.
+- Visualise Work By creating a visual model of your work and workflow, you can observe the flow of work moving through your Kanban system.
 Making the work visible—along with blockers, bottlenecks and queues—instantly leads to increased communication and collaboration.

 - Limit Work in Process (WIP) By limiting how much unfinished work is in process, you can reduce the time it takes an item to travel through the Kanban system.
 You can also avoid problems caused by task switching and reduce the need to constantly re-prioritize items.

 - Focus on Flow By using work-in-process (WIP) limits and developing team-driven policies, you can optimize your Kanban system to improve the smooth flow of work, collect metrics to analyse flow, and even get leading indicators of future problems by analysing the flow of work.

 - Make policies explicit Until the mechanism of a process is made explicit, it is often hard or impossible to hold a discussion about improving it.
 Without an explicit understanding of how things work and how work is actually done, any discussion of problems tends to be emotional, anecdotal and subjective.
 With an explicit understanding it is possible to move to a more rational, empirical, objective discussion of issues.

-- Implement feedback loops Organizations that have not implemented the second level of feedback - the operations review - generally do not see process improvements beyond a localized team level.
+- Implement feedback loops Organisations that have not implemented the second level of feedback - the operations review - generally do not see process improvements beyond a localised team level.

 - Continuous Improvement Once your Kanban system is in place, it becomes the cornerstone for a culture of continuous improvement.
 Teams measure their effectiveness by tracking flow, quality, throughput, lead times and more.
 Experiments and analysis can change the system to improve the team’s effectiveness.